 Answer: C—Sauce made from puréed fruit or vegetables

 As in, “Raspberry coulis can be paired with countless desserts!”

-Don’t miss these delicious pie recipes!
+Don’t miss this collection of delicious pie recipes.

 Answer: A—Work moistened flour into dough

 As in, “I tried your no-knead bread recipe the other day, and it turned out fantastic!”

 Here are 35 easy bread recipes anyone can bake.

 Cooking Term #7: Infuse

 A: Steep in liquid to extract flavour